DETAILED ACTION

 Storing historical driving data in a storage device;

-training a machine learning model to identify shifts not expressly defined based on geolocation information and timing information within the historical driving data, wherein a shift comprises a continuous period of time during which a person is working;
+training a machine learning model to identify shifts not expressly defined based on geolocation information and timing information within the historical driving data, wherein a shift comprises a continuous period of time during which a person is devoted to at least one particular task and the historical driving data includes historical task data of a plurality of other users than a first user including geopositional data, timing data, and task data, from a mobile device associated with each of the respective plurality of other users;

-identifying a plurality of tasks performed by the user during a range of time based on changes in live data including one or more of geospatial data and timing data captured via a software application on a mobile device in the user and determine shift data including a start time and a stop time of the range of time via execution of the trained machine learning model receiving as an input thereto latitude and longitude values in the live data including geospatial data, timing data, and task type data captured via the mobile device of the user associated with identified tasks performed by the user, and amount of time between an end of a first task and a start time of an immediate subsequent task identified from the data of the user, wherein the instance of the end of the first task and the start time of the immediately subsequence task is within a predetermined range of time, the first task and the immediately subsequent task are determined to belong to a same shift, otherwise a new shift is determined to start between the first task and the immediately subsequent task, the identifying including predicting at least one or more of the start time of the first task and the immediately subsequent task and one or more of an end time of the first task and the immediately subsequent task via execution of the trained machine learning model on the geopositional data and the timing data associated with the plurality of other users;
+identifying a plurality of tasks performed by the first user during a range of time based on changes in live data including one or more of geospatial data and timing data captured via a software application on a mobile device in the first user and determine shift data including a start time and a stop time of the range of time via execution of the trained machine learning model receiving as an input thereto latitude and longitude values in the live data including geospatial data, timing data, and task type data captured via the mobile device of the user associated with identified tasks performed by the user, and amount of time between an end of a first task and a start time of an immediate subsequent task identified from the data of the user, wherein the instance of the end of the first task and the start time of the immediately subsequence task is within a predetermined range of time, the first task and the immediately subsequent task are determined to belong to a same shift, otherwise a new shift is determined to start between the first task and the immediately subsequent task, the identifying including generating a prediction including at least one or more of the start time of the first task and the immediately subsequent task and one or more of an end time of the first task and the immediately subsequent task via execution of the trained machine learning model on the geopositional data and the timing data associated with the plurality of other users;

 generating a query that includes the one or more predicted start time of the range of time as first query parameter and the stop time of the range of time as a second query parameter;

-transmitting a notification including the predicted insight for the user to a user interface via an application programming interface (API) of the software application on the mobile device of the user, the predicted insight including one or more recommended tasks to be performed by the user in at least one shift of a specified range of time and the software application displaying, in response to receiving the transmission of the notification via the API, a visualization of the optimized task work schedule in the user interface of the software application on the mobile device of the user.
+transmitting a notification including the predicted insight for the first user to a user interface via an application programming interface (API) of the software application on the mobile device of the first user, the predicted insight including one or more recommended tasks to be performed by the first user in at least one shift of a specified range of time and the software application displaying, in response to receiving the transmission of the notification via the API, a visualization of the optimized task work schedule in the user interface of the software application on the mobile device of the first user.

 These limitations, under their broadest reasonable interpretation, cover performance of the limitation as mental processes.
 Collecting available time, location, and task data, tracking and identifying task completion with start and stop times, generating insights, and transmitting a notification including an optimized schedule recites a concept performed in the human mind.
-But for the “machine learning model”, “via the processor”, “computing device”, “second machine learning model”, “a data store”, “user interface” and “API” language, the claim encompasses a person collecting various forms of task data, analysis, and output based on location and timing data where task are assigned based on timing, location, and availability and transmitting a notification and displaying a schedule using his/her mind.
+But for the “machine learning model”, “via the processor”, “computing device”, “second machine learning model”, “a data store”, “user interface” and “API” language, the claim encompasses a person collecting various forms of task data, performing analysis, and output based on location and timing data where task are assigned based on timing, location, and availability and transmitting a notification and displaying a schedule using his/her mind.
 The mere nominal recitation of generic computer and processor hardware and well known machine learning techniques does not take the claim limitation out of the mental processes grouping.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation as a concept performed in the human mind, then it falls within the “Mental Processes” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.
 The computer with a processor in Claim 1 is just applying generic computer components to the recited abstract limitations.
 The non-transitory computer readable medium comprising instructions which when executed by a processor cause the computer to perform in Claim 17 appears to be just software.
 Claims 1 and 17 are also abstract for similar reasons.
 (Step 2A-Prong 1: YES.
 The claims are abstract)

 Additionally, these limitations, under their broadest reasonable interpretation, cover performance of the limitation as certain methods of organizing human activity.
 Collecting available time, location, and task data, tracking and identifying task completion with start and stop times, generating insights, and transmitting a notification including an optimized schedule recites a concept performed in the managing personal behaviors or relationships.
 The mere nominal recitation of generic computer and processor hardware does not take the claim limitation out of the mental processes grouping.
 If a claim limitation, under its broadest reasonable interpretation, covers performance of the limitation as a concept of managing personal behavior or relationship, then it falls within the “Certain Methods of Organizing Human Activity” grouping of abstract ideas.
 Accordingly, the claim recites an abstract idea.
 The computer with a processor in Claim 1 is just applying generic computer components to the recited abstract limitations.
 The non-transitory computer readable medium comprising instructions which when executed by a processor cause the computer to perform in Claim 17 appears to be just software.
 Claims 1 and 17 are also abstract for similar reasons.
 (Step 2A-Prong 1: YES.
 The claims are abstract)